JasperFx/EventDrivenArchitectureWorkshop/notes.md

 * 010, add multi-tenancy through separate databases.
 New Oakton command to spin up
 * Add Rabbit MQ admin to docker
 * Get pgadmin4 to work

+* Fold IncidentDetails into Incident
+* Use Customer document for the intro to Marten as document db